 Chances are your life has largely consisted of trying to fight past the hangover in the morning enough to function, followed by work, and then more drinking and shenanigans.
 Repeat.

 It will keep you busy, focused on making positive changes, and help you heal from the damage alcohol has done on your mental and physical well-being.

 Our brains love patterns and habits, and so far, your patterns and habits of been pretty horrible.
 A thoughtful routine geared towards health is how you start to change all that.

 2. You need new habits.

-Without clear routines, we jeopardize our ability to make these new habits stick and when we stop actively working towards creating structure and positive habits in our life, we risk a relapse.
+Without clear routines, we jeopardize our ability to make these new habits stick.
+When we stop actively working towards creating structure and positive habits in our life, we risk a relapse.

 Routines allow you to create a new normal, and by slowly integrating new habits into your daily routine, especially your mornings, you’re building a foundation for long-term change.

 3. Routines help you stay busy

 The more opportunity you give your mind to idly ruminate, the likelier you are to start listening to the inner voice that tells you to have a drink and live a little.

 You need to actively decide how you’re going to fill your day now that you’re not getting wasted.
 It also adds much-needed stability to your life and helps you gain a sense of achievement.